Czech Car Brands

 Tatra Logo

 One of the oldest Czech companies was founded in 1850 by Ignác Schustala in Kopřivnice, Moravia.
-At that time, it was called Schustala & Company and was engaged in the production of bricks and baby carriages.
-It was a very successful manufacturer, as it had offices in several countries.
-In the early 1880s, the company mastered the production of railroad cars and, in 1897, introduced the first car in central Europe, named President.
+At that time, it was called Schustala & Company and produced bricks and baby carriages.
+It was a very successful manufacturer with offices in several countries.
+In the early 1880s, the company mastered the production of railroad cars and introduced the first car in central Europe, named President, in 1897.

 In 1918, the company was rebranded and became Kopřivnická vozovka AS.
 After the end of World War II, the company began assembling luxury trucks and cars.
 In 2013, Tatra was sold under the hammer and became part of the Czechoslovak Concern.
 It currently produces light trucks with a ridged frame.